Effective Oct 1, 2005

 Any person or business entity desiring to provide aircraft restoration, painting, detailing, or upholstery services shall provide as a minimum the following:

 1. The leasehold shall contain 10,000 square feet of land for building and aircraft parking.

 2. Leaseholder shall construct or lease a building providing 5,000 square feet of lighted and heated space for its shop and hangar space.

 3. In the case of a painting facility, there shall be separate space for office and restroom use.

 4. If the building is to be used for a painting facility, it must be inspected by the Kalispell City Fire Marshal and must meet all applicable State, Federal, IFC and environmental/safety codes.

 5. Operator must show financial responsibility and carry appropriate insurance coverage (see Section 1).
 The insurance coverage shall include equipment leased by lessee but owned by others.

-6. This operations will be restricted to aircraft and aviation related equipment, i.e. tugs, fuel trucks.
+6. This operation will be restricted to aircraft and aviation related equipment, i.e. tugs, fuel trucks.

 1. Any business or FBO that desires to provide the services of a car rental agency may do so under the umbrella of their current Commercial License to operate on the Airport or they will be subject to additional commercial operation fees.
 This agreement shall be approved by the City through its Airport Manager.